 This message displays when the Competitive Driving Mode is selected.
 When in this mode, the Traction Control System (TCS) will not be operating and the TCS/ StabiliTrak warning light will turn on.
 Adjust your driving accordingly.
-See Competitive Driving Mode on page 9-40 for more information.
+See Competitive Driving Mode on page 9-38.